otrocadev/tesla-landing-clone/README.md

 # 🚗 Tesla Landing Page Clone using 🚀Astro 🔥Tailwind CSS & 💚Vue.js

 ![Tesla Landing Demo image](/public/readme_cover.avif)

-This project tries to replicate the landing page of the [Tesla's](tesla.com/es_ES) webpage in Spain to learn Astro and CSS technologies.
+This project tries to replicate the landing page of the [Tesla's](tesla.com/es_ES) webpage in Spain to learn Astro and Tailwind CSS technologies.

 **Note**: This project is for learning purposes only.
-In every case it is **NOT** meant to impersonate the TESLA.COM/ES original site or take any other comercial or non comercial use other than **practice and demostrate web development skills.**
+In every case it is **NOT** meant to impersonate the TESLA.COM/ES original site or take any other commercial or non-commercial use other than **practice and demostrate web development skills.**

 ## Why Astro and Tailwind CSS?